Harsh902/TreesAndTents_ASP/SolutionCode.md

 `

- We know where the trees are, so we set them exactly at those places.
+ Since we know where the trees are,

  I make a list of all valid positions for the tree, and set them exactly at those places.

+ (This information is given in the puzzle)

 `validPosTree(5,1;7,1;9,1;2,3;8,3;4,4;10,4;1,5;8,5;10,5;3,6;5,6;10,7;5,8;2,9;5,9;8,9;1,10;5,10;9,10).`